jbs26156/4800-Term-Project/Milestone3_PartA.md

 Sources

 (1) Pair Programming: Does It Really Work?
 2021.
-Agile Alliance |. https://www.agilealliance.org/glossary/pairing.
+Agile Alliance . https://www.agilealliance.org/glossary/pairing.

 (2) Williams, L., Kessler, R. R. (2003).
 Pair Programming Illuminated.
 Switzerland: Addison-Wesley.

 (3) Victoria, A.Z.U.of, Zagalsky, A., Victoria, U.of, et al. 2015.
 The Emergence of GitHub as a Collaborative Platform for Education.
-The Emergence of GitHub as a Collaborative Platform for Education | Proceedings of the 18th ACM Conference on Computer Supported Cooperative Work &amp; Social Computing. https://dl.acm.org/doi/pdf/10.1145/2675133.2675284.
+The Emergence of GitHub as a Collaborative Platform for Education.
+Proceedings of the 18th ACM Conference on Computer Supported Cooperative Work &amp; Social Computing. https://dl.acm.org/doi/pdf/10.1145/2675133.2675284.